NASA-AMMOS/aerie/nest/README.md

 git push origin gh-pages
 ```

 We need to do this anytime NEST is updated so the documentation is kept in sync with `develop`.
+You can view the docs from the `gh-pages` branch [here](https://github.jpl.nasa.gov/pages/MPS/aerie/nest/documentation/overview.html).